Explicit conditional bounds for the residue of a Dedekind zeta-function at $s=1$: Introduction

+\end{theorem} The assumption $|\Delta_{\K}|\geq 14$ is necessary in order to have the upper bound function in \eqref{eq:BoundUpper} be truly larger then the lower bound function in \eqref{eq:BoundLower_ii}.
+Observe also that there are only $\Q$ and nine quadratic fields with $|\Delta_\K|\leq 13$.

+Notice that in Theorem~\ref{Theorem:Main} we only assume that the quotient $\zeta_\K/\zeta$ is entire, that is, the usual Artin's hypothesis for this function, not the strong Artin's conjecture (the claim that the Artin $L$-function $\zeta_\K/\zeta$ is entire because it coincides with the $L$-function coming from a suitable automorphic representation).
+Under this point of view, Theorem~\ref{Theorem:Main} is less demanding that what is proved in~\cite{ChoKim}.

-The purpose of this article is to prove Theorem \ref{Theorem:Main}.
-To this end, we prove some auxiliary bounds in Section \ref{Section:Psi}, approximate $\log{\kappa_{\K}}$ in Section \ref{Section:Duck}, and assemble these results to complete the proof of Theorem \ref{Theorem:Main} in Section \ref{Section:Proof}.
+To prove Theorem \ref{Theorem:Main}, we prove auxiliary bounds in Section \ref{Section:AuxiliaryBounds}, approximate $\ln{\kappa_{\K}}$ in Section \ref{Section:Duck}, and then complete the proof in Section \ref{Section:Proof}.
 There are several results along the way that may be of independent interest.

-Appendix \ref{Section:Artin} contains several relevant facts about Artin $L$-functions.
+There are some similarities between our arguments to prove Theorem \ref{Theorem:Main} and the arguments employed by Cho and Kim \cite{ChoKim} to prove \eqref{eq:ChoKim}.
+However, our approaches differ in two major ways.
+First, every argument in our work needs be explicit, resulting in a large number of intermediate steps and computations that must be carefully tracked.
+Second, the arguments we use to approximate $\ln{\kappa_{\K}}$ in Section \ref{Section:Duck} refine the arguments employed in \cite{ChoKim}.
+Specifically, our argument implements a smoothing technique to ensure stronger computational outputs.